 To find out more about eating disorders visit www.beateatingdisorders.org.uk

-If you’re unsure about whether you should be worried, please get in touch.
-We can help.
+If you’re unsure about whether you should be worried, please contact your GP or other healthcare professional.

 Due an unprecedented increase in referrals since the pandemic, self-referrals to our service from young people, parents, or carers are temporarily suspended for all eating disorders except ARFID (Avoidant Restrictive Food Intake Disorder).

 If you are under 18, or the parent/carer of a young person under 18, live in the boroughs of Lewisham, Bromley, Southwark, Greenwich, Croydon, Bexley or Lambeth and wish to make a self-referral for possible ARFID, please send us your contact email address via: ARFIDSelfReferrals@slam.nhs.uk.